Looking for a way to give a unique gift this holiday season that celebrates creativity and supports local business? I’ve got a few ideas for you.

 Hire your favorite photographer

-My mother’s home is flush with rare books, heirlooms and generations worth of family art and yet its a photograph that hangs over her mantle unfailingly draw the most interest.
+My mother’s home is flush with rare books, heirlooms and generations worth of family art and yet it‘s a photograph that hangs over her mantle unfailingly draw the most interest.
 It’s a photo of her farm taken from a passing plane.
 Now, obviously, Google Earth has made aerial photography a little less special but that doesn’t change the importance of the general idea.
 Having the things you loved captured from a different perspective can be extremely valuable.
 This year I plan to hire some of my favorite local photographers to take nontraditional family portraits.
 My wife and I have spent time imagining how each particular photographer friend of ours might be best utilized, in which environments dear to us their work would be most impactful and how we might dress.
 Yes, this could amount to a cheesy holiday card but let a good photographer work and they’ll make it worth your while.

 Commission your favorite local artist